vouch-opensource/krell/README.md

-There are two other relatively mature ClojureScript tools for React Native: re-natal, shadow-cljs. re-natal is the oldest and reflects that by being oriented around Leiningen and as well as being encumbered by historical design decisions that lead to a less functional API. shadow-cljs also offers react-native integration, but provides that as part of a full featured package instead of an a la carte tool.
+There are two other relatively mature ClojureScript tools for React Native: re-natal, shadow-cljs. re-natal is the oldest and reflects that by being oriented around Leiningen and as well as being encumbered by historical design decisions that lead to a relatively stateful CLI API. shadow-cljs also offers react-native integration, but provides that as part of a full featured package instead of an a la carte tool.

 Krell fills the gap by providing a stand alone tool with few dependencies.
 It does only one thing - extend the standard ClojureScript compiler to make